Hompesch Hussars: Flanders campaign

-By early 1795, the Prince Frederick, Duke of York and Albany had joined the Austrian Army of the Netherlands in Wallonia, in preparation for his planned Invasion of France.
-The Duke therefore, as Prince-Bishopric of Osnabrück, ordered the newly formed émigré forces into Flanders.
+By early 1795, Prince Frederick, Duke of York and Albany had joined the Austrian Army of the Netherlands in Wallonia, in preparation for his planned Invasion of France.
+The Duke therefore, as Prince-Bishop of Osnabrück, ordered the newly formed émigré forces into Flanders.
 First the Uhlans Britanniques and Rohan's Light Infantry (Rohan's Legion) arrived, and later Choiseul's Hussars and Salm's Hussars.
 The Hompesch Hussars arrived last and were in a less favourable position than the other units.
 By 1 September 1794, the Hompesch Hussars, Ramsay's Hussars, and Rohan's Hussars returned 1,000 fit and present, but were 250 short.

-On 14 September 1794, British command received despatches reporting an attack by the majority of the French Army of the North (Armée du Nord) under General de Division Jean-Charles Pichegru.
+On 14 September 1794, British command received despatches reporting an attack by the majority of the French Army of the North under Général de Division Jean-Charles Pichegru.
 The Duke of York immediately sent reinforcements to Generalmajor Baron von Dalwigk's position in Boxtel.
-The following day, the Hompesch Hussars with two squadrons, Hompesch Chasseurs with two Companies, and Irwin Hussars with two Squadrons arrived, along with 4 × light guns.
-When the French charged the Hessian positions, the Hompesch Chasseurs and Hussars held their post "magnificently" hanging on after the entirety of the Hessian brigade was routed.
-During this small engagements, 204 emigres were killed (none were taken prisoners: the Republicans killed all), and lost their four guns.
+The following day, the Hompesch Hussars with two squadrons, Hompesch Chasseurs with two Companies, and Irwin's York Hussars with two Squadrons arrived, along with 4 light guns.
+When the revolutionary French charged the Hessian positions, the Hompesch Chasseurs and Hussars held their post "magnificently", hanging on after the entirety of the Hessian brigade was routed.
+During this small engagements, 204 émigrés were killed (none were taken prisoners: the Republicans killed all), and lost their four guns.
 However, both the Hessians and advancing British gave the Hompesch troops praise for their tenacity, though this came at a cost of 120 casualties among 160 present.

 By 1 December 1794, about a dozen foreign corps were in the field, of which the six mounted corps present on 1 September mustered 3,000 officers and men against establishments of nearly 5,000.

 Quiberon

 By early 1795, the Royalist Émigrés planned a two prong attack into the French mainland.
-From the west, a British Fleet would transport a large émigré force to Brittany and land at Quiberon Bay with a plan of uniting with the Catholic and Royal Armies, which had already begun the first phase with the Vendée Revolt in 1793.
-However, throughout the campaign, a mix of miscommunication and a lack of loyal émigré soldiers led to a total breakdown of communication.
+From the west, a British Fleet would transport a large émigré force to Brittany and land at Quiberon Bay with a plan of uniting with the Catholic and Royal Armies, which had already begun the first phase with the War in the Vendée in 1793.
+However, throughout the campaign, a mix of miscommunication and lack of loyal émigré soldiers led to a total breakdown of communication.
 By 11 July Hompesch's and Salm's Hussars were still based in Flanders and the desertion rate soared after news arrived that the regiment would be embarking shortly.
 On 10 October, the regiment's strength was at 39 officers and 772 other ranks.
 With news of the initial invasion being a failure, the regiment was instead sent to the West Indies, which would become known as the graveyard of the British Foreign Corps.